-Food processing companies sell their products through a grocer or wholesaler to households, restaurants or institutional food services.
+A food producing company sells its products through a grocer or wholesaler to households, restaurants or institutional food services.
 Food processing companies are responsible for making sure their products are safe for consumption.

 The food manufacturing process can be organized in unit operations, such as:

-These operations are controlled to maintain consistent product quality, safeguard staff health, food safety standards and to avoid problems that may stop the production line running, which would result in ‘down time’.
+These operations are controlled to maintain consistent product quality, safeguard staff health, food safety standards and to avoid problems that may stop the production line running, which would result in ‘downtime’.